Max Muncy Player Props: Dodgers vs. Cubs

 Max Muncy At The Plate

-- Muncy is hitting .224 with six home runs and nine walks.
+- Muncy has 14 hits and an OBP of .408, both of which lead Los Angeles hitters this season.

-- Among the qualifying hitters in MLB action, his batting average ranks 147th, his on-base percentage ranks 86th, and he is 25th in the league in slugging.
+- Among qualified hitters in MLB, his batting average ranks 120th, his on-base percentage ranks 23rd, and he is 15th in the league in slugging.

-- He has hit a long ball in four games this year (28.6%), homering in 10.2% of his trips to the plate.
+- In 27.8% of his games this season, he has homered, and 9.3% of his trips to the dish.

-- Muncy has driven in a run in five games this season (35.7%), including two games with multiple runs batted in.
+- Muncy has driven in a run in six games this season (33.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.